duyguceylan/pix2video/README.md

 - This code builds on [diffusers](https://github.com/huggingface/diffusers).
 Thanks for open-sourcing!

+## License
+This code is released under the Adobe Research License agreement and is for non-commercial and research purposes only.

 ## Contact

 If you have any questions, feel free to open an issue or contact us through e-mail (duygu.ceylan@gmail.com or chunhaoh@adobe.com).